 - Are there any specific or additional guidelines?

-No. If you wear full PPE and are diligent with your cleansing protocol, you have the same level of protection as everyone else.
+People from a Black, Asian or Minority Ethnic (BAME) Background are considered higher risk, which has to be reflected in your risk assessment.
+If you wear full PPE and are diligent with your cleansing protocol, you have the same level of protection as everyone else.

 - Tea tree – is it safe to use?

 - Do we have to use bleach?
 I can’t stand the smell